Okan1991/welldata-surveyapp-reproduction/surveyapp/README.md

 ## License

 This project is part of the WellData ecosystem and follows its licensing terms.
+See the main project's [README](../README.md) for license details.